winstonrc/casino/crates/cards/README.md

     let card1 = deck.deal();
-    // A card can be inserted at a specified position in the deck. deck.insert_at_top(12, card);
+    // A card can be inserted at a specified position in the deck. deck.insert(12, card);

     let card2 = deck.deal();
-    // A card can also be inserted at the bottom. deck.insert_at_bottom(card2);
+    // A card can be inserted at the bottom of the deck. deck.insert_at_bottom(card2);

     let card3 = deck.deal();
-    // A card can also be inserted at the middle. deck.insert_at_middle(card3);
+    // A card can be inserted at the middle of the deck. deck.insert_at_middle(card3);

     let card4 = deck.deal();
-    // A card can also be inserted at the top. deck.insert_at_top(card4);
+    // A card can be inserted at the top of the deck. deck.insert_at_top(card4);

     deck.shuffle();